bengourley/js-style-guide/Readme.md

 }
 ```

+## Annonymous Functions

+Anonymous functions are discouraged as they make stacktraces harder to follow.

+`module.exports` should always be a named function.

 ## Write small functions

 Keep your functions short.
 A good function fits on a slide that the people in